-- Relevant intermediaries (as defined in section 181(6) of the Companies Act 1967) may appoint more than two (2) proxies to attend, speak and vote at the annual general meeting. - 2.
+- Relevant intermediaries (as defined in section 181(6) of the Companies Act 1967) may appoint more than two (2) proxies to attend, speak and vote at the AGM. - 2.
 This proxy form is not valid for use and shall be ineffective for all intents and purposes if used or purported to be used by SRS investors who hold the Company's shares through SRS operators.
-SRS investors should contact their respective SRS operators if they have any queries regarding appointment of their proxies. - 3.
-SRS investors who wish to vote should approach their respective CPF agent banks or SRS operators to submit their votes at least seven (7) working days before the AGM i.e. by 10.00 a.m. on Tuesday, 9 April 2024
+SRS investors should contact their respective SRS operators if they have any queries regarding appointment of their proxies. - SRS investors who wish to vote should approach their respective CPF agent banks or SRS operators to submit their votes at least seven (7) working days before the AGM i.e. by 10.00 a.m. on Wednesday, 9 April 2025.

+I/We (Name) (NRIC/Passport/UE N No.)

+of being a member/members of ISEC Healthcare L td. (the " Company "), hereby app oint: (Address)

+Name NRIC/Passport No. Proportion of Sha hareholdings

+No. of shares %

+Address

+and/or (delete as appropriate)

+Name NRIC/Passport No. Proportion of Sha areholdings

+No. of shares %

+Address

-I/We (Na ame) (NRIC/Pa assport/UEN No.) . of (Addr ess) being a member/members of ISEC Healthcare Ltd. (the "Company"), hereb by appoint: Name NRIC/Passport No. No. Proportion of Shareh oldings No. of share es % Addre ss and/or (delete as appropriate) Name NRIC/Passport No. Proportion of Shareh oldings No. of shares % Addre ess on my/o and at a I/Wo dire g him/her the Chairman of the Annual General Meeting ("AGM") of tur behalf at the AGM of the Company to be held at Hotel Royal, 36 may adjournment thereof.
-The have directed my/our proxy/proxies to vote for or against the resoctions as to voting are given, the proxy/proxies may vote or abstaining at the AGM and/or at any adjournment thereof.
-Newton Road, Sing gapore 307964 1, on Friday, 19 M as indicated April 2024 at 10.00 a.m.
-All resol utions put to the vote at the AGM shall be decided by way of poll.
-No. Resolutions For Against Abstain As Or dinary Business 1 Adoption of Directors' Statement and Audited Financial Statemer 31 December 2023 together with the Independent Auditor's Repo I year ended 2 Declaration of a final tax exempt (one-tier) dividend of 0.85 Sings for the financial year ended 31 December 2023 apore cents per or dinary share 3 Re-election of Dr Lee Hung Ming as a Director of the Company 4 Approval of Directors' fees amounting to S\$120,000 for the finan 2024, payable quarterly in arrears ncial year ending 3 1 December 5 To re-appoint Mazars LLP as the Independent Auditors of the Co ompany As Sp ecial Business • 6 Authority to allot and issue shares 7 Authority to issue shares under the ISEC Healthcare Performance Share Plan 8 Proposed Renewal of the Share Buyback Mandate indicate Del If you wish to exercise all your votes "For", "Against" or "Abstain", ple the number of votes as appropriate. ete accordingly day of 2024 ease indicate with a a tick (√) within n the box provid led.
-Alterna atively, please - of Shares in Numbe r of Shares Signatui re(s) of Member(s)/Common Seal CDP Register • Register of m embers
+or failing him/her\ the Chairman of the Annual General Meeting ("AGM") of the Company as my/our\ proxy/proxies\ to attend and to vote for me/us\ on my/our\ behalf at the AGM of the Company to be held at RELC International Hotel, 30 Orange Grove Road, Singapore 258352, on Monday, 21 April 2025 at 10.00 a.m. and at any adjournment thereof.

+\I/We have directed \my/our proxy/proxies to vote for or against the resolutions to be proposed at the AGM as indicated hereunder.
+If no specific directions as to voting are given, the \proxy/proxies may vote or abstain from voting at \his/their discretion, as \he/they will on any other matters arising at the AGM and/or at any adjournment thereof.

+All resolutions put to the vote at the AGM shall be decided by way of poll.

+No. Resolutions For Against Abstain As O rdinary Business 1 Adoption of Directors' Statement and Audited Financial Statements for the financial year ended 31 December 2024 together with the Independent Auditor's Report thereon 2 Declaration of a final tax exempt (one-tier) dividend of 0.7 Singapore cents per ordinary share for the financial year ended 31 December 2024 3 Re-election of Mr Chong Weng Hoe as a Director of the Company 4 Re-election of Ms Zhang Yongmei as a Director of the Company 5 Re-election of Ms Wee Kim Lin Evelyn as a Director of the Company 6 Approval of Directors' fees amounting to S\$120,000 for the financial year ending 31 December 2025, payable quarterly in arrears 7 To re-appoint Forvis Mazars LLP as the Independent Auditors of the Company As S pecial Business 8 Authority to allot and issue shares 9 Authority to issue shares under the ISEC Healthcare Share Option Scheme 10 Proposed Renewal of the Share Buyback Mandate

+Notes: If you wish to exercise all your votes "For", "Against" or "Abstain", please indicate with a tick ( $(\!\!\!\! )$ within the box provided.
+A Alternatively, please indicate the number of votes as appropriate.

+Dated day of 2025 , ,

+Total Number of Shares in Number of Shares

+CDP Register

+Register of members

+Signature(s) of Member(s)/Common Seal

+\ Delete accordingly